 Step 4: Right-click on User Define, select New and Data Collector Set.

-Step 5: Type your desired name (i.e., Test 1), and select Create manually (Advanced).
+Step 5: To create a new test, type your desired name (i.e., Test 1), and select Create manually (Advanced).

 Step 6: Click Next, and select the Performance Counter option under Create Data Logs.